-City of hipsters, third-wave coffee shops, and just general—but delightful—weirdness, Portland makes for an excellent cannabis holiday.
+City of hipsters, third-wave coffee shops, and just general—but delightful—weirdness, Portland makes for an excellent cannabis spring getaway.
 While the West Coast city boasts an array of things for the cannabis traveler to see and do, we suggest a cannabis bus tour.
 There are a number to choose from, including those that visit local craft growers, dispensaries and nearby scenic spots.

 The tours use party buses, meaning you can smoke while on them, traveling from stop to stop.
 Thanks to Oregon’s strict quality regulations, the cannabis available from the many distinctive and beautifully designed shops is of a consistently high standard.